Inevitabby/notes/cs2600/markdown/07 - Vi and Emacs.md

 >
 > `vim`: "Vi Improved" (originally "Vi Imitation")
 > - Written by Bram Moolenaar, a Dutch software engineer.
-> - According to Stack Overflow's 2018 Developer Survey, Vim is the most-popular terminal editor, used by 25.8% of all software developers and 40% of Sysadmin/DevOps people.
+> - According to Stack Overflow's 2018 Developer Survey, Vim is the most-popular terminal editor, used by 25.8% of all software developers and 40% of Sysadmin/Dev Ops people.
 >
 > Extended (from `vi`) features:
 > - Ported to more OS's